ToddButler93/dodges-domain/docs/gameplay/guide-quick.md

 - Wait in case your `Offense` needs more time to get to the stand.

 ## Stand-Offs
-`Stand-Offs` occur when both teams have the enemy flag secure at their side of the field.

 - Usually `Offense` is the `Offense` and `Defense` is the `Defense`